Special Education Events

 Zachary Walker, Ph.D.
 Invited Speaker

 Dr. Walker will host this Q & A session about his professional experiences and working in the field of special education personnel preparation outside the United States.
-Event is for ESE PhD doctoral students.
+Event is for DSE PhD doctoral students.

 The victimization of individuals with ASD: Bullying in the school setting